electron/website/blog/introducing-api-history.md

 We also didn't include removals in the API History, since when an API is removed from Electron, it is also removed from the documentation.

-### JavaScript details
+### JavaScript implementation

-I originally planned to create a new `@electron/docs-api-history-tools` NPM package that would contain scripts for extracting, validating/linting and converting the API history in the documentation files.
+I originally planned to create a new `@electron/docs-api-history-tools` npm package that would contain scripts for extracting, validating/linting and converting the API history in the documentation files.

 About a week before the coding period began, and after some discussion with my